-C.(1) Internal Control Procedures

-Rating Expectations

-□Meets A complete response must Identify all the internal control procedures that have been attached in Appendix H; Attach in Appendix Hdescribe how internal control procedures the proposed school will utilize to assure the will include the following:

-□Approaches safeguard assets segregate its payroll segregate cash and check disbursement duties provide reliable financial information and promote operational efficiency ensure compliance with all applicable federal and state statues, regulations, and rules; Attach Clarify how procedures that-based on the professional judgment of experienced, licensed, school business officials-successfully ensure appropriate segregation of duties; and □Does Not Meet Provide a process the school will use to regularly evaluate compliance with the internal control procedures that have been attached in Appendix H described above and other internal control procedures that will be developed and implemented by the school.
+C.(1) Internal Control Procedures Rating Expectations □Meets A complete response must ■ Describe how internal control procedures will include the following: □ safeguard assets □ segregate its payroll □Approaches segregate cash and check disbursement duties provide reliable financial information and promote operational efficiency ensure compliance with all applicable federal and state statues, regulations, and rules; Clarify how procedures that-based on the professional judgment of □Does Not Meet experienced, licensed, school business officials-successfully ensure appropriate segregation of duties; and Provide a process the school will use to regularly evaluate compliance with the internal control procedures that have been described above.
 ENTER INDEPENDE NT REVIEW TEAM COMMENTS HERE:

-C.(2) Staff for Financial Tasks Rating Expectations □Meets A complete response must Identify the appropriate staff to perform each financial task identified in the response to B(1) and all other required financial tasks; Align completely with the organizational chart from response to D(1) in the □Approaches Organizational Framework; Align completely with the budget in A(1) and A(2) responses in Financial Framework; Describe appropriate qualifications and responsibilities for each of the □Does Not Meet identified positions; and Include a plan that will result in the recruitment, identification, the evaluation of candidates, and the hiring of highly qualified staff for each of the identified positions, no later than two weeks prior to the start of the proposed school year.
-ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:
+C.(2) Staff for Financial Tasks Rating Expectations □Meets A complete response must Identify the appropriate staff to perform each financial task identified in the response to B(1) and all other required financial tasks; Align completely with the organizational chart from response to D(1) in the □Approaches Organizational Framework; Align completely with the budget in A(1) and A(2) responses in Financial Framework; Describe appropriate qualifications and responsibilities for each of the identified positions; and Include a plan that will result in the recruitment, identification, the evaluation of candidates, and the hiring of highly qualified staff for each of the identified positions, no later than two weeks prior to the start of the proposed school year. □Does Not Meet ENTER INDEPENDEN IT REVIEW TEAM COMMENTS HERE: